tymarshall1/odin-recipes/README.md

 The website itself consists of a few pages that contain different recipes.

-while woring on the website, I learned:
+while working the website to this point, ive learned:

 - Many different html tags and how they work together to form a webpage
 - Block and inline elements and their differences